xGalactico/Unity3D-Folder-Structure/README.md

 ```

 ## 😄 I hope this helps
-I hope this helps you organize your project.
+I hope this helps you organize your projects in Unity.